 • instructor for action potentials, synaptic transmission, and signalling.

-Physiology 214 - Mammalian physiology - Fall and Winter terms (full-class; 6 credits)
+Physiology 215 - Mammalian physiology - Fall term (half-class; 3 credits)

 • the function and integration of cells, organs, and body systems.

 Physiology 424 / Biomedical Sciences 824 - Ion channels of excitable membranes - Winter term (half-class; 3 credits)

 • the electrophysiology and biophysics of neuronal and cardiac membranes and associated ion channels.

 Physiology 494 / Biomedical Sciences 894 - Neuroendocrinology - Winter term (half-class; 3 credits)